Faxing is currently unavailable at all locations.

 Read how libraries are making an impact here: One Small Business at a Time

 Hello from the 4th floor!
 Our Small Business Center offers free workforce development and business information services, programs, and resources to the Triangle.
 Join us in our dedicated co-working space for budding entrepreneurs.
 Submit a request to use the Small Business SmOffice.
 Learn how to use Canva.
-Get your resume reviewed.
 Network with other entrepreneurs and discover something new.

 Upcoming events